medication side effects and benefits

 Noorden MS, Nieuwenhuis S, Wee NJ.
 Cognitive Psychology Unit, Leiden University;

 Higher rate of cataract in eye

 Dr. G. L. Kanthan from University of Sydney and University of Melbourne evaluated data came from the Blue Mountains Eye Study population, a population-based cohort study of older Australians.
 There was a borderline association between the use of oral beta-blockers or calcium-channel blockers and the incidence of nuclear cataract.
 Diuretics and ACE inhibitors, on the other hand, were not associated with the development of any cataract subtype.
-The use of oral beta-blockers and the use of ACE inhibitors significantly increased the likelihood of cataract surgery, whereas the use of other classes of antihypertensive medications did not predict incident cataract surgery.
+The use of oral beta-blockers significantly increased the likelihood of cataract surgery, whereas the use of other classes of antihypertensive medications did not predict incident cataract surgery.
 The use of topical beta-blockers appeared to increase the probability of developing nuclear cataracts and the probability of having cataract surgery, the researchers note.
 Br J Ophthalmol 2009.

 Post MI beta blocker use